alessiodionisi/website/CV.md

 - Developed ecommerce plugins for WooCommerce, Magento and PrestaShop in PHP.
 - Used AWS CLI tools and Terraform to build, manage and deploy all projects.
 - Made various internal CLI tools in Go and Node.js.
-- Used Jenkins as CI.
+- Used Jenkins as continuous integration platform.

 ### Self-employed Software Engineer @ Shinyweb